Saeven/zf2-circlical-formtool/README.md

 How's that for service!
 You can kick up your feet, tinker with your Pomodoro timer and rake in that same hourly wage with a maximized degree of relaxation.

 This tool has been a huge timesaver for me, but please feel free to recommend improvements!
 I also accept cookie recipes.

+### Some Notes

+Uses PSR-4 names now, not the old-school ZF long path names that had module names repeated.
+It will write classes accordingly.